alexttx/emacs-demo/README.md

 ## Important notes

-- Running emacs as described here (with `emacs -q`) bypasses your normal emacs startup files.
-This is intentional because I wanted to be able to experiment with new packages without cross contamination between my configuration and the new package.
+- You must use emacs's `-q` or `-Q` option to disable loading the user init file.
 - The first time you run emacs version `X.Y` with these config files, a variety of emacs packages will be automatically download to `emacs.d/elpa_X_Y`.
-This takes about 5 minutes, and of course an Internet connection is needed.
-- You must use emacs's `-q` or `-Q` option to disable loading the user init file
+This takes less than 5 minutes on modern computer with a good Internet connection.
 - You must use `-l demo-init.el` as the final `-l` option.
-The `demo-init.el` file fakes emacs into thinking this demo's `emacs.d` directory is the user's init directory.

 ## Experimenting with emacs packages